 Personally, we like this one a lot.
 We haven’t tried the 17-year-old yet, but we think this is a good introduction to this style, a nice balance with a lot of fruits and wood rounded with vanilla.
 We can imagine drinking this on a big block of hand-carved ice.
 Well done Suntory!

 - PACKAGING – BOTTLE – 9.2/109.2/10

 - ON THE NOSE – 9.3/109.3/10

 Hibiki Origami Edition

 Hibiki Origami Edition is my Sunday project.
 I love limited editions of all liqueurs and Hibiki is no exception.
 There are on the market some amazingly nice bottles of limited editions and I can only hope to get one in the near future.
 However, Hibiki Origami Limited Edition is my fiction edition and to be honest, it would be amazing.
 I can imagine an animation with origami cranes and nice box in the same style with a real Hibiki Origami inside.
-For this reason, the paper would be recycled and colored with watercolors in distressed technique.
+For this reason, the paper would be recycled and colored with watercolors in the distressed technique.

 Why Origami?
 Because it’s also a Japan art, where you need a lot of patience, skills, and imagination.
 Just like Hibiki, where they are using all these attributes to make a true harmony in a bottle.
 Let me know what do you think about this “Hibiki Origami Edition” and comment at our Facebook post.
 Kenpai!